 Much of these tips revolve around knowing your audience and understanding what they’re searching for online.
-However, it’s even more important when it comes to distributing your content across social media channels and niche-specific websites that appeal to your audience.
+However, it’s even more critical to distribute your content across social media channels and niche-specific websites that appeal to your audience.

 You’ll spin your wheels trying to publish content to every single social channel.
 That’s why it’s so essential to research your audience and look at insights on your social posts.
 You’ll learn what content gets the most engagement, as well as what channels have the most potential to share and like your content.

-Many businesses use social media management tools to evenly distribute content across all channels.
+Many businesses use social media management tools to distribute content across all channels evenly.
 While this works for a little while, your audiences will get bored with your lack of authentic engagement.
 People like to see companies reply to comments, messages, and tweets.
-You’ll need to spend the most time on channels that reach your ideal audience and get constant engagement.
+So you’ll need to spend the most time on channels that reach your ideal audience and get constant engagement.

-If you have the capacity to constantly engage on all channels, you may want to invest in a social monitoring tool or even a chat messenger program that makes it easy to reply.
-You’ll be able to assign roles and keep track of all of your social interactions in one place.
+If you can constantly engage on all channels, you may want to invest in a social monitoring tool or even a chat messenger program that makes it easy to reply.
+In addition, you’ll be able to assign roles and keep track of all of your social interactions in one place.
 Traject Social and Sprout Social offer these types of tools.

 Lastly, Change Up Your Strategy Now and Then

-The companies that get the most engagement and visibility online are always trying to impress their audience, whether it's with a new visually stunning, video promotion or adding on new features to their products.
+The companies that get the most engagement and visibility online are always trying to impress their audience, whether it's with a new visually stunning video promotion or adding new features to their products.

 To grow and survive your business, you should look to change up your promotions each quarter and join communities where you can post more information to your audience.
 You don't always have to promote your products to get the most engagement and even earn sales.

 Facebook Groups, Pinterest, Reddit, and Quora are great places to post informational content that improves your social score, so long as you don't get promotional and salesy.
 This organic content is often viewed more highly by customers who want to learn.